ImperialBower/pkcore/docs/EPIC-02_Calc.md

 devs from basic bitwise operations, and I'm fine with that.
 I really don't want have to code `(self.as_u32() & 0bYADAYADA) == 0bYADAYADA` over and over again.
 Thus `Card.is_flagged() it is.`

+##### Moral

+This is why tech leads and program managers are so important to a project.
+Coders like me can fall down deep rabbit holes trying to bend code to our will, with no perspective on if anyone actually gives a fuck.
+Yes, it would be nice to have `Feature X` but it would be even nicer to still be in business in a month so that we can all get paid.
+When I code for myself I let myself fall into Wonderland, but when on the clock, you rarely have the luxury.
+Things can always be better, faster, prettier, cooler.
+Push comes to shove, users rarely care.
+They just want it to work.